ArnSchwrzkpf/EraseCompletely/README.md

 # EraseCompletely
-Completely erase the file by overwriting it some times.
+Completely erase files by overwriting some times.
 This program is written in Python.